-Gardner: Insurers may request an independent impairment rating evaluation (IRE) after a claimant has received 104 weeks of temporary total disability benefits.
-The Gardner Case asserts that, because the insurer did not request an IRE within 60 days of expiration of the 104 weeks of temporary total disability benefits, the claimant was not required to submit to an IRE.
-Commonwealth Court of Pennsylvania, in a decision filed in January 2003, upheld Gardner's position.
-The effect of this decision is to limit the opportunity for obtaining an IRE to a 60-day window immediately following the expiration of the 104 weeks of temporary total disability benefits.
-Insurers would argue that a claimant's condition is often still unsettled at such a point, and an IRE at that time could be premature.
-As of the date for submission of this filing, an appeal to overturn the Gardner decision is under consideration that would resolve insurers' ability to request IREs beyond the 60-day window.
+Gardner: The Gardner Case asserted that the claimant was not required to submit to an independent impairment rating evaluation (IRE), because the insurer did not request an IRE within 60 days of expiration of the 104 weeks of temporary total disability benefits.
+The Supreme Court of Pennsylvania, in a decision dated December 28, 2005, upheld the insurer's right to request an IRE after the 60-day window immediately following the expiration of the 104 weeks of temporary total disability benefits has passed.
+However, the decision states that, after the 60-day window has passed, an insurer must litigate the case by submitting a Petition to Modify before obtaining any reduction in benefits.
 No recognition of the potential impact of the Gardner decision on Pennsylvania loss costs has been reflected in this filing.
-However, the PCRB continues to monitor the case and consider the potential impact of this decision on Pennsylvania loss costs.